satas20/BurgerHunt/README.md

 # Burger Hunt
 This project is made for UDO Games Next Gen Developers Internship Program.
-After 3 weeks of training,  we crated a game in 4 days working as a groups.
+After 3 weeks of training,  we created a game in 4 days working as a group.
 We decided to make an Arcade Idle Hypercasual game.
-You can acces our GDD [by this link](https://closed-centipede-fae.notion.site/Burger-Hunting-38b74de12102416d9bc765ac1b123e16?pvs=4).
+You can access our GDD [by this link](https://closed-centipede-fae.notion.site/Burger-Hunting-38b74de12102416d9bc765ac1b123e16?pvs=4).
-We used trello for organizeing the project [our trello page](https://trello.com/b/KrJdfYPU/burgerhunt) .
+We used Trello for organizing the project [our Trello page](https://trello.com/b/KrJdfYPU/burgerhunt).

 # Team
 -  [Ata Ayyıldız](https://github.com/satas20)